LuisS96/ProjectOS/README.md

       Select when to put an order in "hold" and when to continue.
     </li>
     <li>
-      Can maximum "prepare" two tacos when an order is taken or continued.
+      Can "prepare" a maximum of two tacos when an order is taken or continued.
     </li>
     <li>
       Complete an order when finished.